Nikok97/notion_scraper/README.md

 A **synchronous web crawler** built with Playwright, designed to visit a list of Notion pages, capture their fully rendered content, and extract structured information from each page.

-Note: this version of the crawler is designed to visit Notion pages which contain song listing and extract their corresponding PDF charts.
+Note: this version of the crawler is designed to visit Notion pages which contain song listings and extract their corresponding PDF charts.

 ---